wimlds/berlin-ds-lab/README.md

 ### Feedback
 * Mid-way through the program you will be asked to give feedback, and to discuss your personal goals and progress in a 1-to-1 meeting with your mentor

-#### Client presentation

-* You are presenting to the person who gave you the brief (played by your mentors)
-* Don't make it too technical!
-* Form: slides or similar

-#### Technical presentation

-* Show what your team did last week
-* Free form: slides, R/jupyter notebooks, tableau, write on whiteboard - whatever works for you

 ## Tools